Best Elementor iFrame Widgets to Add & Use iFrame in WordPress Elementor (2023)

 • Alignment & Lazyload settings

-• Additional settings such as showing or hiding the scroll bar, iFrame device (chrome, desktop, mobile, etc)
+• Additional settings such as showing or hiding the scroll bar, iFrame device (chrome, desktop, safari, tablet, etc)

 Step 5: Save and publish your Page to see the iFrame in Action

-Once you’ve configured the iFrame widget to your liking, simply save & publish your page.
+Once you’ve configured the iFrame widget, save & publish your page.

 See your page live & check if the iFrame is working fine or not.
 Make sure to test it on different browsers & devices as well.
 That's it!